-However, you would need a a tub or tray to collect the foam produced by the experiment.
-Or you can do it outdoors.
+However, you would need a tub or a tray to collect the foam produced by the experiment.
+Or you just do it outdoors.

 The foam from elephant toothpaste will spill over your work desk or overflow the container, if you are doing the experiment indoors.

 Hence, it is suggested to choose the place wisely as you would want to make sure cleaning doesn’t become a difficult job after concluding the experiment.

 A small tweak is all that is required to get the stripe effect similar to that of the toothpaste.
 All you need to do is to add a few drops of food coloring along the surface of the container.

 This will form colored stripes on the foam created in the experiment, giving it a really cool effect!

 Related: Looking for fun Indoor activities?
 Here are more than 80 Best Indoor Activities for Kids to keep them happy and entertained at home.

 Science Behind Elephant Toothpaste

 There is a lot of science concepts that you can choose to discuss with your kids.
 They are going to be all ears to learn the science behind this amazing foaming chemical reaction that they just witnessed.

 1. The Purpose of Hydrogen Peroxide